VariantSync/DiffDetective-Demo/README.md

 # DiffDetective-Demo

 A small demonstration of [DiffDetective](https://github.com/VariantSync/DiffDetective).
-The demo is a Java maven project, which include DiffDetective as a library.
+The demo is a Java maven project, which includes DiffDetective as a library.
-You may run the demo manually, or by using Docker.
-The manual setup enables you to use DiffDetective in any of your maven projects.
-The Docker setup just runs the demo.

 This demo comes with a screencast available on YouTube, guiding you through the demo's setup with Maven in IntelliJ and how to implement variability-aware differencing and analyses of Git histories:

 [![DiffDetective Demonstration](docs/yt_thumbnail.png)](https://www.youtube.com/watch?v=q6ight5EDQY)

-If you want an empty demo template project to implement the demo yourself, or to use for other purposes, you may switch to the `empty` branch.
-The `main` branch contains the full demo source code, instead.

 ## Setup Steps